Nowadays, people wear balaclavas for warmth and protection, such as firefighters, police, race car drivers, electrical workers, SWAT, etc.

 Traditionally, Balaclavas were made of wool, but now they are comprised of various fabrics, including silk, fleece, polyester, spandex, and bamboo.

-For today's article, I will introduce seven materials used in balaclava manufacture.
+For today's article, I will introduce seven materials used in our balaclava from the perspective of a professional wholesale hat supplier.
 Let us dive in.

 Acrylic is often used on the knitted balaclava.